 As your bump grows in second trimester, it’s best to avoid exercises on your back as the extra weight can affect blood flow from the legs to the heart.
 If you start seeing stars, it’s time to incorporate some minor exercise modifications for pregnancy.

 Silver lining – some of those modifications will actually make an exercise more challenging (especially with that extra weight in your tummy), and this is a great time to introduce some new standing core work to add variety to your training.
 Adapt bridges by performing them on the hands rather than the shoulders.
-Crunching and twisting movements like sit-ups and bicycles will begin to feel uncomfortable, so look to replace them with planks and standing abdominal work like resistance band palof presses and plate circles.
+Crunching and twisting movements like sit-ups and bicycles will feel uncomfortable and rightly counter-intuitive as your bump takes shape, so look to replace them with moving tabletop, plank or bear modifications (sticking with abdominal hold exercises in which you were proficient before pregnancy) and standing abdominal work like resistance band palof presses and plate circles.

 During your third trimester, it’s very important that you stick with low-impact exercise.
-Make sure to practice your pelvic floor Kegel exercises daily, and swap jumping for stationary movements.
+Make sure to practice your pelvic floor Kegel exercises daily (including pelvic floor contraction and release), and swap jumping for stationary movements.
 You can continue to elevate the heart rate by moving quickly between exercises or incorporating travelling exercises like walking lunges, banded crab walks and monster walks and bear crawls.
 Work at up to 80% of your usual intensity (you should be able to maintain a conversation; or sing a little song to your workout buddy within) and stay hydrated.